 - Blood Platelet decrease.

 Additionally, you may apply for Social Security Disability on the basis of any physical or medical disability condition (including blood disorders) which leaves you completely unable to perform any of the work which you have done in the past.
 In order to qualify, you must also prove to the Social Security Administration that your condition prohibits you from being reasonably trained to performa different kind of work.
 You must also demonstrate (usually via your doctor’s statement and your medical records) that you anticipate being disabled for at least a year or that your disability is likely to end in your death.
+In the event that you've been diagnosed with hemophilia, a bleeding disorder, and you're not able work, you should qualify for Social Security disability benefits.

 If you suspect you may have a blood condition which could lead to permanent disability, contact the Social Security Administration and inform them that you intend to file for disability.
 Even if you don’t actually file for disability until much later, this establishes a protected filing date for you.
 Down the road, should you file for disability because of your hematological condition, you may be entitled to back pay dating back to when you made your intent to file known.
 This can mean thousands of dollars worth of disability payments which you would have missed out on had you not made your intent known.